 Orioles' Caleb Joseph has first RBI since last March

 Yes, it's only spring training, but Joseph's reaction was understandable.
-It had been a minute since he had an RBI - anywhere.
+It had been nearly a year since he had an RBI - anywhere.

 Comments